CS-433/ml-project-1-pml/README.md

 * 5 -> Logistic Regression
 * 6 -> Regularized Logistic Regression

-If no number is specified, the default function that will be used is Ridge Regression.
+If no number is specified, the default function that will be used is Least Squares.

 After running the command a file called `result.csv` will be created in the `scripts` directory, and can directly be uploaded to aicrowd.com to make a submission.